george1459/HPC.system.swift.overview/README.md

   - 4. Draw **error circle** of **60''** around the location info at step 2,  use **signal-to-noise ratio** of **3** to detect sources in the image by `sosta` command.

   - 5. Write the identified sources information into folder `source_location`.
 These will be a collection of `loc_$i.reg` files, where `loc_0.reg` stores the counterpart position.
 These files will be in a specical format.

+  - 6. Use `xselect` to again read in all event files, filter on region `loc_0.reg`, carry out `extract image`, carry out `extract spec`, carry out `extract curve`, and `filter pha_cutoff` where the endpoints are set at `lccutoff=(30 100 100 200 200 1000)`.

+  - 7. Use `ftconvert` to the `im` files generated in step 6 to `txt files`.

+  - 8. If the Global spectrum or the spectrum generated from the 60'' error circle of the counterpart location has count rate bigger than 0.5 counts/s, generate a warning.

+  - 9. Clean up.